kamilazdybal/POD-DMD-decompositions/README.md

 In the summer of 2016 I've spent the two most wonderful months of my life as a stagiaire at the *von Karman Institute for Fluid Dynamics* in Belgium.

-I applied two data decomposition methods: **POD** (*Proper Orthogonal Decomposition*) and **DMD** (*Dynamic Mode Decomposition*) to extract temporal and spatial features from numerical or experimental data for fluid flows.
+I applied two data decomposition methods: **Proper Orthogonal Decomposition** (POD) and **Dynamic Mode Decomposition** (DMD) to extract temporal and spatial features from numerical or experimental data for fluid flows.
 I developed a beta-version Matlab GUI for performing data decomposition.

 The supervisor of my work was Miguel A. MENDEZ.